m2iyer/real-estate-prediction/README.md

 # real-estate-prediction

-Use real estate data - training and test sets to predict the market price of households with Simple Linear Regression.
+Using real estate data with over 10000 data points, 28 influencing vectors and multiple modelling techniques, we analyze the housing market of Washington D.C.
+The techniques used are Linear Regression, Smoothing, Random Forests and Boosting.